 International Student Requirements

 In addition to the items listed above for all applicants, international applicants are required to submit the following:

 • Certified English translation of transcript if in another language

 • Transcript evaluations are optional, but you may be required to submit one if your final, official transcript does not list your major of study, the degree earned, and the date the degree was conferred.
 See official transcript section above for more information.

 For more information regarding the process for international students, please visit International Services Office.

 We desire students who are pursuing a career and have a strong passion for research.
 The application is reviewed holistically by our academic programs, seeking evidence of your motivation and commitment to research.
 This may be evident in your research experience or other pathways you have pursued to explore research.
 We encourage you to include in your application all activities that demonstrate your passion for research.

-In keeping with our holistic approach to admissions, there are no cut-offs for GPA and GRE scores.
-While most successful applicants have a GPA of 3.6 or higher and score in the 70th percentile for GRE, these numbers are viewed as components of the section process.
+In keeping with our holistic approach to admissions, there are no cut-offs for GPA.
+While most successful applicants have a GPA of 3.6 or higher, these numbers are viewed as components of the section process.
 However, applicants who demonstrate a strong interest in research and academic potential are not discounted based on these limited parameters.